 ![]() |

 An Irish Empire?
-Aspects of Ireland and the British Empire by Keith Jeffery Manchester, 1996 Jeffery considered the much wider impact of the Irish contribution to the imperial experience and from a variety of angles.
+Aspects of Ireland and The British Empire by Keith Jeffery Manchester, 1996 Jeffery considered the much wider impact of the Irish contribution to the imperial experience and from a variety of angles.
 He contrasts seccessionists with Unionists but not just within the island of Ireland but on the wider imperial canvas.
 He alsom examined Irish influences on the military, business, sport and in popular culture.

 |